-The Omomuki Arts Fellowship is awarded to artists to create and perform original works in dance and music, with special attention given to collaboration across cultures.
+The Omomuki Arts Fellowship is awarded to artists to create and perform original works in dance and music.

 Michelle Dorrance, Dorrance Dance